 What’s an EORI number?
 Watch the video below or visit the EORI number page.

 The most important documents you need are the commercial invoice and air waybill.
 If you’re sending regulated goods, such as alcohol, electronics or medical devices, then you and your receiver might need to provide extra documents.

 Customs authorities use the goods value written on the commercial invoice to clear your shipment and determine duties and taxes.
 That’s why it’s important to state an accurate value clearly on your paperwork and ensure that it’s correct.
-You’ll have to start declaring this value the moment the UK officially leaves the EU.
+Now that the UK officially left the EU, you’ll probably have to start declaring this value.

 How do I declare an accurate value?
 Watch the video below or visit the page on how to declare the value your goods.

 When shipping to Great Britain, keep in mind that most goods are subject to VAT.
 Additionally, customs duties are charged on all excise goods and goods worth more than £135(GBP).

 How are duties and taxes calculated?
 Watch the video below or visit the duties and taxes page.